sarasm93/trivia-quiz/README.md

 ### **Validator testing**
 I have validated my code with the [CI Python Linter](https://pep8ci.herokuapp.com/).
 I validated the code during the building process of the project.
 The test returned some errors:
-- trailing whitespaces, for example line 12 and 32.
-Solved by removing the whitespaces.
+- trailing whitespaces on several rows, which were solved simply by removing the whitespaces.
-- blank lines containing whitespaces.
-Solved by removing the whitespaces.
+- blank lines containing whitespaces, also solved simply by removing the whitespaces.
 - lines with more than 80 characters.
 To solve this I made sure all lines where less than 80 characters.
 For example, lines in the `validate_choice`-function was to long.
 In that function the names of the arguments were a bit long.
 Changing to shorter names solved this error.
 In the `run_option`-function, the the questions and the print messages to the user were to long.
 This was solved by placing them on two lines instead of one.

 I had the above errors in mind when continuing building the project, to not cause them again.
 When the code was finished I tested it with CI Python Linter again.
 The deployed code returns no errors when validated.